martius-lab/depRL/README.md

 We also collaborated with groups that provide musculoskeletal control environments and provide additional baselines as well as code from our latest preprints.

-### Hyfydy
+### Hyfydy and sconegym
 We include several pre-trained baselines and configuration files to train the policies from our newest [preprint](https://arxiv.org/abs/2309.02976).
 These allow you to train walking agents in [Hyfydy](hyfydy.com) with RL for natural walking and robust running tasks.
-We joined forces with Thomas Geijtenbeek [@tgeijten](https://github.com/tgeijten) to create a python environment interface for Hyfydy.
-Take a look at [sconegym](https://github.com/tgeijten/sconegym/tree/main)!
+We worked together with Thomas Geijtenbeek [@tgeijten](https://github.com/tgeijten) to create a python environment interface for Hyfydy, called [sconegym](https://github.com/tgeijten/sconegym/tree/main)!
+This repository also includes the definitions of all the cost terms we used, see [here](https://github.com/tgeijten/sconegym/blob/main/sconegym/gaitgym.py).
+The configuration files to train our sconegym policies are included [here](https://github.com/martius-lab/depRL/tree/main/experiments/hyfydy).

+Check out how to install sconegym from their [repo](https://github.com/tgeijten/sconegym/blob/main/sconegym/gaitgym.py), you can immediately start with a simple OpenSim model.
+To access the fast Hyfydy engine, and the complex 3D models, you need to request a trial license from the [Hyfydy](hyfydy.com) website or purchase a license.
+Some usage examples can be found [here](https://deprl.readthedocs.io/en/latest/hyfydy_baselines.html) and [here]()

 ### MyoLeg
 If you are coming here for the MyoLeg, take a look at this [tutorial](https://github.com/facebookresearch/myosuite/blob/main/docs/source/tutorials.rst#load-dep-rl-baseline).
 It will show you how to run the pre-trained baseline.
 We also explain how to train the walking agent in the MyoSuite  [documentation](https://myosuite.readthedocs.io/en/latest/baselines.html#dep-rl-baseline).